Can VLMs Predict Future States? Bootstrapping World Models from Inverse Dynamics: Experiments and Results

-\paragraph{Ablation Study on Synthetic Trajectories.} To assess the importance of extra supervision from CDM-synthetic trajectories, Table~\ref{tab:ablation-study} reports GPT-4o's scores for this ablation.
-We see performance drops on most datasets---particularly on Something and AG---when the additional training data from unlabelled videos is removed, highlighting the effectiveness of bootstrapping CWM with large-scale real-world data via CDM.
+\paragraph{Ablation Study on Synthetic Trajectories.} To assess the importance of extra supervision from IDM-synthetic trajectories, Table~\ref{tab:ablation-study} reports GPT-4o's scores for this ablation.
+We see performance drops on most datasets---particularly on Something and AG---when the additional training data from unlabelled videos is removed, highlighting the effectiveness of bootstrapping C-FDM with large-scale real-world data via IDM.
 An exception is the WhatsUp dataset, which focuses on specific actions within a fixed scene; in this case, training in an open-domain setting may not transfer effectively.

 \paragraph{Ablation Study on Loss Weighting.} Based on Table~\ref{tab:ablation-study}, we also observe consistent degradation when loss weighting is removed, demonstrating the benefit of explicitly incorporating the recognition model into visual next-token prediction.
 To better understand the effect of loss weighting, Table~\ref{tab:gpt4o-score-analysis} reports the average scores for two criteria used in the GPT-4o-as-a-judge evaluation separately: Editing Success (ES), which measures how well the model captures the intended action and performs the corresponding edit, and Minimal Editing (ME), which assesses whether the model introduces unnecessary modifications.
 The full distribution of GPT-4o scores is provided in Appendix~\ref{appendix:gpt4o-detailed-es-oe}.
-Our analysis reveals that the primary bottleneck for CWM remains its ability to reliably follow the instruction, as reflected by the fact that ES scores are significantly lower than ME scores.
+Our analysis reveals that the primary bottleneck for C-FDM remains its ability to reliably follow the instruction, as reflected by the fact that ES scores are significantly lower than ME scores.
 Loss weighting partly solves this problem, increasing the editing success and reducing copying behaviour, albeit at the cost of sometimes over-editing the source observation.